fsharp/fslang-design/RFCs/FS-1143-Generic-Attributes.md

 While the benefit to reflection seems to have no alternative, the actual storage of type information in the instance of an attribute is currently achievable via passing a typeof<_> argument to the attribute ctor itself.

+Given that the core purpose of this RFC is to increase both the ergonomics of F# and the interop between F# and C#, there is no real alternative on that end.

 # Compatibility

 Please address all necessary compatibility questions: